 Lighting systems have evolved quickly over the last few decades.
 Though old-fashioned incandescent "light bulbs" were the go-to lighting system for over 100 years, we have now replaced most of these with far better options.
 Compact fluorescent lamps (CFLs) were the first replacement technology that we used in the WAP program, and they provided a good SIR in most cases.
-Now, lighting emitting diodes (LEDs) can provide one more boost in efficiency.
-Even when a home has CFLs, you can see a good SIR by replacing these with LEDs.
+Now, light emitting diodes (LEDs) can provide one more boost in efficiency.
 Though LEDs are often built into dedicated fixtures, the easiest replacements utilize simple Edison-type screw-in bases.